flix/book/src/debugging.md

 ### Debug Format

-The `debug` expression (and its variants) do _not_ use the `ToString` type class.
+The `debug` expression (and its variants) do _not_ use the `ToString` trait.
 Instead they print the internal Flix representation of the given value.

 For example, the expression: